Skip to main content

 Too many requests example

 If the caller has exceeded their rate limit they may receive a 429 error.
-This response does not include any body.
+When receiving a 429 response, clients should use the rate limit headers to determine when to retry their request.
+The response includes the following headers:

 HTTP/1.1 429 Too Many Requests